-The Department of Tax and Fee Administration collects the sales tax on diesel fuel, of which 0.5 of the rate is directed to State Rail Assistance.
+The Department of Tax and Fee Administration collects the sales tax on diesel fuel, of which 1⁄2 percent of the rate is directed to State Rail Assistance.
 The Department of Tax and Fee Administration already reports estimated diesel sales tax revenue quarterly, for purposes of State Transit Assistance, and reports this information to the Department of Finance.